 11. Planning.
-MoAF has finalized a Procurement Plan for the entire project; this was approved in STEP (Systemic Tracking of Exchange in Procurement) on July 29, 2016.
+MoAF has finalized a Procurement Plan for the entire project; this was approved in STEP on October 20, 2016.
 MAF/PMU will update the procurement plan in agreement with the World Bank annually or as required to reflect project implementation needs and improvements in institutional capacity.

 12. Budgeting.
-The project will be budgeted at 5 Dzongkhags, 3 RDCs, the DoA, and DAMC under a separate Financing Item Code (FIC).
+The project will be budgeted at 5 Dzongkhags, 3 RDCs, the DoA, and DAMC under separate Project Letter of Credit/s (PLC/s) and a separate Financing Item Code (FIC).
 Funds to the other agencies such as Gewogs, AMC could be passed on by the above agencies.
-The activity/sub-activity codes will allow for all project-related expenditures to be separately identified, accounted, and reported in the Public Expenditure Management System (PEMS) reports as well as in the Interim Unaudited Financial Reports (IUFRs).
+The activity/sub-activity codes will allow for all project-related expenditures to be separately identified, accounted, and reported in the PEMS reports as well as in the IUFRs.
 Clearly identifying the project components/sub-components within the PEMS system will simplify the project financial reporting.